 Wondering how to find a great book that you will enjoy?
 Looking for a Book Discussion Guide?
 You'll find all of that and more at Novelist, EBSCO's reader's advisory tool.
 You can also find books by type (historical mysteries, funny novels, etc.) or find titles similar to a book you read and liked.

 To log in, use your 14-digit library card number.
 How to use NoveList Plus?
 TUTORIAL

 The best way to do well on any exam is practice, practice, practice.
 This resource gives you a chance to practice for almost any kind of exam from the SATs to the EMT.
 Your tests will be timed and scored so that you have a better idea of how to prepare.

-To log in, use your email address as your "username" and then create a password.
+To log in, enter your library card number, choose Wiggin Memorial Library as your library, then use your email address as your "username" and create a password.
+Learn more: TUTORIAL.

 Genealogy Research: Ancestry Library Edition

 Use this tool to research your family history with access to census records, vital records, immigration records and maps and photos.
 This database is only available on library computers, not from home.
 You will find a shortcut to Ancestry on the desktops of the library's public computers.

 Brush up on using Ancestry.com before you come to the library with our TUTORIAL.